iscoe/dragonfly/README.md

 Once the server is running, direct your browser to http://localhost:5000/ (Additional instances can be run concurrently by selecting a different port with the -p option.)

+Dragonfly creates a `.dragonfly` directory in the user's home directory.
+It saves settings and translation dictionaries to this directory.

 Annotate
 -------------------
 ### Single token tagging